ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 1. **Make the common case go fast**
 2. **Minimize the number of cache misses in each inner loop**

 Generally for an array of word-sized elements, miss per iteration of the array is: `min(1, (word size x k/B))` where B is the block size in bytes and k is the stride of the iteration.
-So say words are 4 bytes and the cache blocks are 4 words, and due the array being always mapped to the same line (because it uses the array's address for the index and tag bits), and the cache is initially empty, then even 4th `i` will miss, as it will cache 4 words at a time, then miss, and recache the next block of 4 words.
+So say words are 4 bytes and the cache blocks are 4 words, and due to the array being always mapped to the same line (because it uses the array's address for the index and tag bits), and the cache is initially empty, then even 4th `i` will miss, as it will cache 4 words at a time, then miss, and recache the next block of 4 words.

 Generally:
 - Repeated references to local variables are good because the compiler can cache in the register file (temporal locality)